Head of Bodhisattva Avalokiteshvara (300-500 CE)

 Description

-The Head of Bodhisattva Avalokiteshvara is a captivating ancient sculpture that embodies the serene essence of compassion in Buddhist tradition.
-Crafted during a time when Buddhism was flourishing along ancient trade routes, this ethereal head invites viewers to ponder the selfless ideals of bodhisattvas—enlightened beings who delay their own nirvana to aid others.
-With its naturalistic yet stylized features, it offers a glimpse into the cultural fusion of Greco-Roman, Indian, and Persian influences in Gandharan art, making it a timeless artifact that bridges worlds and inspires reflection on human kindness.
+The Head of Bodhisattva Avalokiteshvara is a captivating ancient sculpture that distills the serene power of compassion in Buddhist tradition.
+Created at a time when Buddhism flourished along major trade routes, this striking head invites reflection on the bodhisattva ideal: an enlightened being who postpones personal nirvana in order to aid others.
+With features that are at once naturalistic and stylized, it offers a vivid glimpse into the cultural fusion of Gandharan art, where Greco-Roman, Indian, and Persian influences met in forms of lasting beauty and spiritual depth.

-The provenance of this head is incomplete, with its history unknown until around 1985, when it was acquired by the Cleveland Museum of Art from David Tremayne, Ltd., a dealer in London, UK.
-Prior to that, details on ownership, excavation, or discovery are not documented, which is typical for many Gandharan artifacts due to historical looting, invasions, and the illicit antiquities trade in the region.
+The early history of the sculpture is unknown.
+By around 1985, it was acquired by the Cleveland Museum of Art from David Tremayne, Ltd., a dealer in London.
+Like many Gandharan objects, its earlier ownership, excavation, and findspot are not documented, a situation shaped in part by the long history of looting, dispersal, and the antiquities trade in the region.

 Object Products